 It is probably due to the fact that addition of carbonaceous substances in soil which on decomposition added organic matter and increased organic C. Decomposition of residue took its time and finally improved organic carbon content in the soil due to treatment manipulations made by applying Trichoderma for residue.
 These results are similar with the findings of Verma et al. (2006) and Mukesh (2019).

 OC did not differ significantly among the nitrogen levels.
-However, interaction effect was also found to be non significant (Table 1).
+However, interaction effect was also found to be non-significant (Table 1).

 Table 1. pH, EC and organic carbon of sorghum as influenced by rice crop residue management techniques and nitrogen levels